Rail Safety Policy Regarding Publication of Non-Corporate (Individuals) Offences and S.31 Notices and Orders Pursuant to the Railway Safety Act

 Notices of revocation of the Notices of Orders will also be posted, as they are issued.

-The Safety Policy and Regulatory Affairs Branch is responsible for this policy and all related information.
+The Regulatory Affairs is responsible for this policy and all related information.

 The department’s Communications and Marketing Group is responsible for any media releases.

-Inquiries regarding this policy may be addressed to Safety Policy and Regulatory Affairs, Rail Safety Directorate.
+Inquiries regarding this policy may be addressed to Regulatory Affairs, Rail Safety Directorate.